Image Description Elements

 Scope of repository uri’s

-The repository is configured in the image according to the source path as specified with the path attribute of the source element.
+pathattribute of the source element.
 Therefore, if the path is not a fully qualified URL, you may need to adjust the repository file in the image to accommodate the expected location.
-It is recommended that you use the alias attribute in combination with the imageinclude attribute to avoid having unpredictable random names assigned to the repository you wish to include in the image.
+It is recommended that you use the alias attribute in combination with theimageincludeattribute to avoid having unpredictable random names assigned to the repository you wish to include in the image.- password=”string”

 Specifies a password for the given repository.
 The password attribute must be used in combination with the username attribute.
-Dependent on the repository location this information may not be used.
+Dependent on the repository location, this information may not be used.

 - username=”name”

 Specifies a user name for the given repository.
 The username attribute must be used in combination with the password attribute.
-Dependent on the repository location this information may not be used.
+Dependent on the repository location, this information may not be used.

 - prefer-license=”true|false”

 The repository providing this attribute will be used primarily to install the license tarball if found on that repository.
 If no repository with a preferred license attribute exists, the search happens over all repositories.
-It’s not guaranteed in that case that the search order follows the repository order like they are written into the XML description.
+It’s not guaranteed in that case that the search order follows the repository order as they are written into the XML description.

 - priority=”number”

 Specifies the repository priority for this given repository.
 Priority values are treated differently by different package managers.
 Repository priorities allow the package management system to disambiguate packages that may be contained in more than one of the configured repositories.
-The zypper package manager for example prefers packages from a repository with a lower priority over packages from a repository with higher priority values.
+The zypper package manager, for example, prefers packages from a repository with a lower priority over packages from a repository with higher priority values.
 The value 99 means “no priority is set”.
-For other package managers please refer to the individual documentation about repository priorities.
+For other package managers, please refer to the individual documentation about repository priorities.

 - sourcetype=”baseurl|metalink|mirrorlist”